See procedure Contact for actions that must be undertaken.

 The case plan will specify who can have contact, how often and whether the contact is to be supervised.

-A contact plan will include information about:
+A contact agreement, arrangement or appointment will include information about:

 - what type of contact each person will have